In this lesson we’re going to cover:

 Great question.
 We just discussed that headings are used to specify overall sections of your process, such as stages or categories, while tasks are used to specify the actual steps involved.

-When it comes to checklist functionality in Process Street, a task is designed to be checked off when completed, whereas a heading is meant strictly for organizational purposes only and cannot be checked off.
+When it comes to workflow run functionality in Process Street, a task is designed to be checked off when completed, whereas a heading is meant strictly for organizational or information purposes only and cannot be checked off.
 Visually, a heading appears in bold text and is followed by a colon ‘:‘ while a task appears in regular plain text.

 What is possible when you outline your process?